terrastruct/d2/d2js/js/README.md

 const svg = await d2.render(result.diagram, result.renderOptions);
 ```

-### Supporting Imports
+### Imports

-In order to support [imports](https://d2lang.com/tour/imports), a 'filesystem' needs to be passed to the D2 compiler.
-This is a mapping of D2 file paths to their content.
+In order to support [imports](https://d2lang.com/tour/imports), a mapping of D2 file paths to their content can be passed to the compiler.

 ```javascript
 import { D2 } from '@terrastruct/d2';